MicrosoftCloudEssentials-LearningHub/DemosScenarios-TechTalks/0_Azure/1_AzureData/1_Databases/demos/9_MySQL_BU_DR.md

 ### Manual Backups

 > `Manual Backups` provide additional control over backup operations, allowing you to create backups on demand.

+> [!IMPORTANT]
+> These backup files cannot be exported.
+The backups can only be used for restore operations in Azure Database for MySQL Flexible Server.
+You can also use [mysqldump](https://learn.microsoft.com/en-us/azure/mysql/flexible-server/concepts-migrate-dump-restore#dump-and-restore-using-mysqldump-utility) from a MySQL client to copy a database.

 #### On-Demand Backups